noxsidereum/dargh/README.md

 I don't know whether I have completely succeeded but I think I've come pretty close.

 I haven't exhaustively tested this, especially all the condition functions, but it seems to be working correctly, at least with Skyrim GOG 1.6.659.
-Your mileage may vary with other Skyrim versions.
+With other Skyrim versions your mileage may vary.
 FWIW I *am* using the Address Library.

 ## Credit
 I couldn't have done this without either: